Magic Lantern Video & Book Store

 Live Nation Entertainment [est. 2005] Ticketmaster Entertainment, Inc. [1976-2010]

 Ticketmaster was founded in 1976 in Arizona as a ticket sales & distribution company, mostly for live performance & concert venues.
 Live Nation was spun off from Clear Channel Communications in 2005, quickly becoming the world's largest concert/live performance promoter.
-In 2010, the two companies merged, with plans to operate the tickets and promotions functions under the Live Nation Entertainment name; there is much concern about antitrust & monopolist practices, and the merger is not yet approved in the U.S. {as-of August 2010}.
+In 2010, the two companies merged, with plans to operate the tickets and promotions functions under the Live Nation Entertainment name; there was much concern about antitrust & monopolist practices, but the merger was finally approved.

 Ticketmaster fees are too durn high: tickets purchased online in July 2010 for several movies at an out-of-town festival